-At Evergreen Integrative Gynecology, Dr. McNally recognizes that many women experience unusual changes to their menstrual cycle, too.
+At Evergreen Women's Health, PC., Dr. McNally recognizes that many women experience unusual changes to their menstrual cycle, too.
 Periods may be heavier or lighter during menopause and last for shorter or longer periods of time.
 You may also find they come at irregular intervals.
 Dr. McNally wants to hear about all your symptoms so she can offer appropriate relief.

 Menopause is a natural transition and cannot be “cured.”
 You can manage the symptoms of menopause, however, with all-natural treatments.
-At Evergreen Integrative Gynecology, Dr. McNally supports you in adopting lifestyle strategies to help you that include:
+At Evergreen Women's Health, PC., Dr. McNally supports you in adopting lifestyle strategies to help you that include: